-The League of Women Voters is a nonpartisan political organization encouraging the informed and active participation of citizens in government.
+The League of Women Voters does not support or oppose any political party or candidate.
+It is a political organization that encourages informed and active participation in government.
 It influences public policy through education and advocacy.

 If you can't be active we welcome your financial support.
 Click on the button below.